jjloomis/adobe-indesign-basics/connecting-to-your-class-folder.md

-# Connecting to your class folder
+# Connecting to Your Class Folder

 Your InDesign project and all of the media files associated with it will live in your class folder.